-It is very hard to estimate how a person’s breast cancer will change over the course of a year.
+It is difficult to estimate how a person’s breast cancer will change over the course of a year.
 Different types of breast cancer grow at different rates, and many factors affect its growth and chances of spreading.

 This article looks at how quickly breast cancer might spread, common ways that breast cancer can progress, and the long-term outlook for the condition.